zopefoundation/z3c.currency/src/z3c/currency/README.txt

   >>> price.precision is interfaces.CENTS
   True

-It can be set to be dollars
+It can be set to be dollars:

   >>> price.precision = interfaces.DOLLARS
   >>> price.precision is interfaces.DOLLARS
+  True

+For financial applications, we also sometimes needsub-cents:

+  >>> price.precision = interfaces.SUBCENTS
+  >>> price.precision is interfaces.SUBCENTS
   True

 Note: Is there a more "internationalized" word for the whole unit of a currency?